top of page

 equanimity

-Mental calmness, composure, and balance, especially in difficult or stressful situations.
+Equanimity means mental calmness, composure, and balance, especially in difficult or stressful situations.

 "He maintained resolute equanimity throught the prosecution's cross-examination."

-Detailed meaning of equanimity
+Detailed Meaning of Equanimity

 It is the ability to remain composed and unruffled, even in the face of adversity or challenges.
 Someone who exhibits equanimity is able to maintain their inner peace and balance, and they do not allow their emotions to overwhelm them.
 The word "equanimity" comes from the Latin "aequanimitas," which means "evenness of mind," and it is often used to describe someone who is able to maintain a calm and balanced perspective, no matter what is happening around them.
 Equanimity is often seen as a desirable trait, as it allows a person to respond to challenges with clarity and calmness, rather than getting caught up in negative emotions.